Heart of Midlothian FC

 Current programmes of Big Hearts Community Trust

-Big Hearts Supporters is our unique initiative, where fans of the football club give their support, time, expertise and commitment to a range of Big Hearts and Partner Programmes all designed to support those most in need from across our community.
+Big Hearts Supporters is their unique initiative, where fans of the football club give their support, time, expertise and commitment to a range of Big Hearts and Partner Programmes all designed to support those most in need from across our community.

 Since summer 2016 over 200 Big Hearts Supporters have volunteered helping a range of the groups as detailed above.

-Our Kinship Care Programme, in partnership with Mentor Scotland, delivers a range of support to families living within a Kinship Care Setting.
+The community trust’s Kinship Care Programme, in partnership with Mentor Scotland, delivers a range of support to families living within a Kinship Care Setting.
 Kinship Care is where a child lives with a family relative or close family friend for either a short period of time or permanently as their parents are unable to care for them.

 The key areas of activity in this programme include: Annual Kinship Care Family Day, Our Regular Kinship Care After School Club, Emergency Essentials Grants and Youth Befriending.
 This wide range of activity from regular support to one off financial grants allows Big Hearts to offer tailored support to families with a range of needs.